wenkokke/paper-prioritise-the-best-variation/lmcs/response.md

 - Proof of Thm 4.4: this is not a rigorous argument.
 I would like to understand better the architecture of the proof.
 It seems to be going by cases, so I want to be convinced that they are exhaustive.
 Also, various inferences are not properly justified.

   The authors: we have marked this proof as a sketch.
 We have also added the following comment:
-  >  This proof follows the exact same reasoning and proof sketch given by Kobayashi in \cite{kobayashi06} and later adopted by Dardha and Gay for PCP in their technical report \cite{dardhagay18extended}.
+  >  This proof follows the exact same reasoning and proof sketch given by Kobayashi [Kobayashi06] and later adopted by Dardha and Gay for PCP in their technical report [DardhaGay18].

 - Figures 3-5: I have not checked them for mistakes.
 What is the significance of providing this syntactic sugar?